Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 ![Figure 1.](./images/Fig-1.PNG "Figure 1.")
 **Figure 1.** Minimal examples of graphs that are in SIC but not in SVIC.

 The run takes a few minutes.

+Under GNU/Linux, ...

 ## Ivashchenko's axiom
 The program [V_IA.cpp](V_IA.cpp) examines graphs up to 9 vertices and provides adjacency matrices for graphs that violate this "axiom", there are in [V_IA.dat](V_IA.dat).